yu-iskw/bisecting-kmeans/docs/blog-article.md

 If bisecting all divisible clusters on the bottom level would result more than `k` leaf clusters, larger clusters get higher priority.

 When assigning a point to a cluster, it starts with comparing the point with the children cluster centers of the root cluster node.
-And again it is compared with the children cluster centers of the closest child of the root.
+And again, it is compared with the children cluster centers of the closest child of the root.
 It is going to continue until it reaches any leaf cluster node.
 Finally, a point will be assigned to the closest leaf cluster node.